fterra-encora/exercise-4/README.md

 The second parameter is the variables map, where the key will be looked for when resolving the template, and the variable will be replaced with the respective value.

 ### Return
-The result from replacing the template text with variable values from the map.
+The result from replacing all the annotated variables in the template text with their respective values from the map.

 ## Example
 ```